-UPDATE: Franklin County has returned to Level 3 (Red) in the state of Ohio’s public health alert system.
+UPDATE: Franklin County currently is at Level 3 (Red) in the state of Ohio’s public health alert system.
 Following diocesan guidelines, all in-person worship is suspended while we remain in the current alert level, as we strive to love our neighbors as ourselves.

 Most other in-person activities are suspended until further notice as we seek to do our part to help contain the spread of the coronavirus.
 We ask you to keep in your prayers all who have been affected by this pandemic and those who care for them.

 Additional resources and online get-togethers are also shared on our events calendar and accessed through Zoom, Facebook, Instagram, and YouTube.

 Events on the parish calendar are found HERE.

 Saint Mark’s special musical selections are archived HERE.

 Information and updates from the Bishop may be accessed HERE.